KARNATISAITHARUN/documentation/policies/about-policy.md

 }
 ```

-In this directive, the Policy also allows data transformations and checks to be specified in order to report flows of data, for data that does not undergo validation.
+In this directive, the Policy also allows data transformations and checks to be identified in order to report flows of data, for data that does not undergo validation.

 Refer to the ShiftLeft [Policy Language](policy-language.md) for additional information and examples.